Make your catch count in fisheries management

 Create Trips from Mobile Website

-MyFishCount allows you to create trips from a mobile website.
+MyFishCount allows you to create trips from the website or from the mobile app available for Android and iPhone.
+The mobile app will be available in June 2018.
 You can specify the area you are departing from, your method of fishing, details of your trip and more.

 Log Your Catch

-Once a trip is created, you can make as many catch logs as you want for red snapper during the mini-season.
+Once a trip is created, you can report for a variety of species.
 You can add details about your catch including location, length, weight, and release condition of the fish.
 These data are included as part of your trip and available for your reference at any time.

 View Past Trips